 - policies and procedures in key areas of governance, finance, human resources, facilities, information technology, teaching and learning, and research;

-- dedicated resources with accountabilities / responsibilities for the control of fraud and corruption within the organisational structure including the Risk Committee, Executive Committee, Disclosure Coordinator and staff, Assurance Services, Research Integrity Unit, Research Peer Reviewers, Human Research Ethics Committee and Animal Care and Ethics Committee;
+- dedicated resources with accountabilities / responsibilities for the control of fraud and corruption within the organisational structure including the Risk Committee, Executive Committee, Disclosure Coordinator and staff, Legal & Compliance, Research Integrity Unit, Research Peer Reviewers, Human Research Ethics Committee and Animal Care and Ethics Committee;

-- a Code of Conduct that encouarges the reporting of corrupt conduct, maladministration and fraudulent activities;
+- a Code of Conduct that encourages the reporting of corrupt conduct, maladministration and fraudulent activities;

 - an awareness program provided to staff via induction and regular compliance training;